Telos-Project/Use-JS/README.md

 though the [AutoCORS](https://github.com/Telos-Project/AutoCORS) functionality must be included separately through the AutoCORS script.

-On the backend, Use JS is available on npm under the package name "use-js".
+On the backend, Use JS is available on npm under the package name "telos-use-js".
 Merely requiring said package shall render the use function globally available in the backend environment.